 Depicting the Anatomy of a Landing Page

-High-conversion landing pages, much like all engaging websites, popular blogs, and mobile apps, are built according to the same principles and using almost identical components.
+The high-converting landing pages are built according to the same principles and using almost identical components as the engaging websites, popular blogs, and mobile apps.
 One could argue that this is not really true because each brand is striving to create its unique design, and it sounds odd that they’re all using similar building blocks for their websites, landing pages and blogs.
 Well, it is, in fact, very accurate with one small caveat.
 While building blocks and landing page creation principles are fairly similar, it’s the design execution that makes those digital platforms look different.
 Here’s the anatomy of the most widely used landing page templates in the marketing community.

 Essential Elements of Landing Page Anatomy